-- i) Musselburgh Museum and Heritage Group who operate Musselburgh Museum under contract to East Lothian Council - ii) Dunbar and District History Society who operate two rooms in Dunbar Town House under contract to East Lothian Council.
-One room is used for exhibitions the other for a research collection of local history material. - iii) ELCMS operates John Muir's Birthplace Museum under a Management Agreement with the John Muir's Birthplace Charitable Trust. - iv) Coastal Communities Museum Trust who operate the Coastal Communities Museum under contract to East Lothian Council.
+- i) Musselburgh Museum and Heritage Group who operate Musselburgh Museum under contract to East Lothian Council - ii) Dunbar and District History Society who operate two rooms in Dunbar Town House under contract to East Lothian Council. - iii) ELCMS operates John Muir's Birthplace Museum under a Management Agreement with the John Muir's Birthplace Charitable Trust. - iv) Coastal Communities Museum Trust who operate the Coastal Communities Museum under contract to East Lothian Council.

-In all of these relationships ELCMS works closely with staff, front of house teams, trustees and volunteers regarding any objects that are offered to the ELC Museum Collections at any of these venues.
-In each partnership the relevant committee or Board of Trustees has been given a copy of the Collections Development Policy and work has been done to communicate and raise awareness of it.
-Induction training and refresher training is also given to front of house staff and volunteers.
+In all of these relationships ELCMS works closely with trustees and volunteers regarding any objects that are offered to the ELC Museum Collections at any of these venues.
+In each partnership the relevant committee or Board of Trustees has been given a copy of the Collections Development Policy and work has been done to communicate and raise awareness of it and relevant elements of the Collections Information (Documentation) Policy and Procedures.